America is Entering Another Great Depression

 The Housing Market

-In a debt ridden society, credit is ‘money’, the long prosperity of the last 4 decades was created by an expansion of credit, high home and car prices is due to easy credit, thus a contraction in credit will be deflationary.
+In a debt-ridden society, credit is ‘money’, the long prosperity of the last 4 decades was created by an expansion of credit, high home and car prices is due to easy credit, thus a contraction in credit will be deflationary.
 This happened in 2008 with housing, the easy home loans fueled the final boom and now its gone bust, without easy credit the housing market coast to coast has declined dramatically.
-A $250,000 house, that traded for $50,000 a couple of decades earlier, can only exist so long as easy credit terms exists – low rates and low monthly payments.
+A $250,000 house, that traded for $50,000 a couple of decades earlier, can only exist so long as easy credit terms exist – low rates and low monthly payments.

 Most consumers do not have $250,000 in cash laying around, and those that do are probably smart enough to know not to purchase an inflated property price.
-House prices are still in the stratosphere, but the majority of people believe that sky high home prices are normal and are counting on them staying that way for sale or retirement.
-This is pure wishful thinking, home prices are overly inflated by a severely over inflated credit market.
+House prices are still in the stratosphere, but the majority of people believe that sky-high home prices are normal and are counting on them staying that way for sale or retirement.
+This is pure wishful thinking, home prices are overly inflated by a severely over-inflated credit market.
 So far home prices have declined in most major cities, but we haven’t seen the depression lows because interest rates are now going up, the final leg down will now commence with the reversal in bond prices.

-Home prices are far above the 100 year inflation adjusted mean, decades of successful and repeated credit infusions by the Federal Reserve Corporation have convinced the public that inflation and high home prices are normal.
+Home prices are far above the 100-year inflation-adjusted mean, decades of successful and repeated credit infusions by the Federal Reserve Corporation have convinced the public that inflation and high home prices are normal.
 But they are not, they are completely artificial and against natural law, who can afford current home prices without credit?
 The bust will send prices lower, it would be normal for the market to overshoot to the downside once the credit contraction gets going.
 All credit busts go lower than where they started, it is perfectly reasonable to expect the correction will overshoot and go below the mean, below 100 on the chart:

 Historic low mortgage rates of 3.42% last year stimulated a slight increase in new home sales.
 The Fed’s limp impotence to stimulate a dying home market are evident.
-Rates have now edged up in the last 12 months, and new housing sales have instantly reversed, a mere 100 basis point increase in 30 year mortgage rates has already caused the death knell of housing, what will happen in the upcoming credit market panic when rates soar?
+Rates have now edged up in the last 12 months, and new housing sales have instantly reversed, a mere 100 basis point increase in 30-year mortgage rates has already caused the death knell of housing, what will happen in the upcoming credit market panic when rates soar?

-There are millions and millions of homes in foreclosure and millions and millions more unsold, the only way for this market to proceed is steep discounts.
-Even now houses for a dollar are spreading, Gary, Indiana has now joined Detroit in offering homes for $1.
-Yes you can buy a house for a buck!
+Yes, you can buy a house for a buck!
 And you can buy whole blocks of houses and become a slum lord.
 Once people see houses selling for cheap, that changes their minds about what a house is worth.
-High home ‘values’ is a myth lodged in the brains of brain dead consumers, a house is commodity like any other commodity and its price is set by market forces, oversupply will eventually overwhelm this last vain attempt of the banking system to keep prices high and their balance sheets in the black.
+High home ‘values’ is a myth lodged in the brains of brain-dead consumers, a house is a commodity like any other commodity and its price is set by market forces, oversupply will eventually overwhelm this last vain attempt of the banking system to keep prices high and their balance sheets in the black.

 $1 homes in:

-Gary, Indiana – https://www.youtube.com/watch?v=MtvnGx-OvWY
+Gary, Indiana

-Detroit, Michigan – https://www.youtube.com/watch?v=3i3z1njpCnY
+Detroit, Michigan

-Investors buying Detroit properties – https://www.youtube.com/watch?v=WrqE-L4I0bE
+Investors buying Detroit properties

-Milwaukee, Wisconsin – https://www.youtube.com/watch?v=YYosGjrNop8
+Milwaukee, Wisconsin

-Orange County, California – Buy a house for a $1 and move it – https://www.youtube.com/watch?v=7xOR8C8o7Ow
+Orange County, California – Buy a house for a $1 and move in –

 Over 50% of home sales are now for cash.
-This is a significant change, people are adverse to borrowing money or using credit, the new trend is credit aversion.
+This is a significant change, people are averse to borrowing money or using credit, and the new trend is credit aversion.
 This is significant for bank lending, in the perverse world of bank lending, the mortgage becomes a deposit for more loans, since people are avoiding banks the banks will not be able to keep the bubble inflated.
 The engine of fractional reserve banking has come to an end.

-Is 2013 is the new 1931 and will 2014 be the new 1932?
+Is 2013 the new 1931 and will 2014 be the new 1932?
 Is Keynesian Economics teetering on collapse?
-I know a depression when I see one and I see bargains, and I also see that most home prices vastly inflated by decades of speculation and inflation hedging.
+I know depression when I see one and I see bargains, and I also see that most home prices are vastly inflated by decades of speculation and inflation hedging.
 How can students, saddled with college debt and facing a pitiful job market afford homes?
 They can not unless prices go way, way down.

 The Automotive Market is Becoming the Bicycle Market